birdLark/birdLark.github.io/community/contribution_guide/contribute.md

 ## Contributing by helping other users

-A great way to contribute to SeaTunnel is to help answer user questions on the `dev@birdLark.apache.org` mailing list or on StackOverflow.
-There are always many new SeaTunnel users; taking a few minutes to help answer a question is a very valuable community service.
+A great way to contribute to LarkMidTable is to help answer user questions on the `dev@birdLark.apache.org` mailing list or on StackOverflow.
+There are always many new LarkMidTable users; taking a few minutes to help answer a question is a very valuable community service.

-Contributors should subscribe to this list and follow it in order to keep up to date on what's happening in SeaTunnel.
+Contributors should subscribe to this list and follow it in order to keep up to date on what's happening in LarkMidTable.
 Answering questions is an excellent and visible way to help the community, which also demonstrates your expertise.

 See the [Mailing Lists guide](https://lists.apache.org/list.html?dev@birdLark.apache.org) for guidelines